Exploring Festive Holiday Markets in New York City

 My first discovery was Natural Olivewood.
 This family-owned business handcrafts kitchenware from non-productive olive trees.
 Born and raised in Sfax, Tunisia, brothers Hatem and Walid Alimi learned the art of carving the trunks of olive trees as children.
 Their beautiful kitchen products and home décor boast the unique, distinctive swirling patterns of the trees’ twisted trunks.
 Natural Olivewood

 Made From Coins offers truly one of a kind jewelry, featuring handmade bracelets and necklaces crafted from historic coins making them a collector’s item that lasts a lifetime and for generations to follow.
 This husband-and-wife team recycles old American coins, including silver dollars, Indian pennies, buffalo nickels, and liberty dimes, into wearable art.
-Many of the pieces are also reversible.
-One side is sanded off of each coin and it is turned into something completely different, while the coin is left intact o the other side.
-Pieces can also have coins visible on both sides.
-Such a stunning and memorable gift.
+Such a stunning and memorable gift, each a tiny treasure of history.
 Made From Coins

 My next stop was Artisans of New York, showcasing an eclectic mix of creative glass works, both small and large.
 Each piece is focused on capturing the spirit, energy and vibrance of NYC and created by a collection of talented glass artists.
 The stand featured blown glass, fused glass and molten glass pieces, that would be an ideal addition to every glass art collection, or as a stand-alone signature piece of functional and decorative art in every home.
 Artisans of New York